 Sends a Service Response (SRV 6.21) to the Supplier.

+For a SMETS1 Device:

+The S1SP authenticates the Service Request and updates the details it holds of relevant Supplier (or Network Operator) ID and Certificate ID, as set out in Section 19 of the S1SP, and then generates the SMETS1 Response with the Message Code as set out in Table 3 of S1SR.

 This process may need to be repeated multiple times depending on the certificate types to be replaced and the Device.

 Update Security Credentials (KRP)